MicrosoftDocs/entra-docs/docs/identity/domain-services/troubleshoot.md

 ## Users removed from your Microsoft Entra tenant are not removed from your managed domain

 Microsoft Entra ID protects against accidental deletion of user objects.
 When you delete a user account from a Microsoft Entra tenant, the corresponding user object is moved to the recycle bin.
-When this delete operation is synchronized to your managed domain, the corresponding user account is deleted in the managed domain because there is no recycle bin for Domain Services.
+When this delete operation is synchronized to your managed domain, the corresponding user account is deleted because Domain Services doesn't have a recycle bin.

-If the user account is restored in the tenant, the operation is synchronized to your managed domain.
-Domain Services fetches all links and creates a new globally unique identifier (GUID) and security ID (SID) for the user.
+If the user account is restored in the tenant, Domain Services fetches all links for the account when it synchronizes the change to the managed domain.
+The user account in the managed domain gets a new globally unique identifier (GUID) and security ID (SID).

 ## Next steps